scottfr/SystemsBook/Learning/learning.md

 Lewis Carroll - Alice in Wonderland
 ~~~
 The world we live in is much like a giant spider web where everything is connected to everything else.
 When something changes in one part of the web it ripples though the whole web.
-We tend to live in the moment not realizing how actions ripple over time thorough distant parts of the web.
+We tend to live in the moment not realizing how our actions ripple over time thorough distant parts of the web.
 When we don't understand the web things around us tend to seem extremely complicated, confusing and overwhelming.
 We feel caught in the web.
-What we need is a web of understanding for this web of extended interactions around us.
+What we need is a web of understanding for this web of extended interactions.

-It has been said that you can learn about riding a bicycle from reading a book though to learn to ride a bicycle you actually have to spend time on the bicycle.
+It has been said that you can learn about riding a bicycle from reading a book, though to learn to ride a bicycle you actually have to spend time on a bicycle.
 The interactive learning environments (ILEs) you're about to experience are intended to develop a web of understanding for the web of extended interactions around you.
 You are encouraged to engage with the ILEs as the understanding you develop will aid you in figuring out where you want to get to and develop skills which will improve your likelihood of getting there.
+These ILEs are very much like reading a book about riding a bike as you're actually on the bike learning to ride it.

 ## Experiencing the Web ##

 Please click on the title and step through the following ILE for an initial sense of how a simple action can impact many things in the web of relations.
+It is best to click on the title for if you click anywhere else on the ILE it will open and also do a page forward or back depending on where you click.
+If this happens when you exit the ILE you may not be where you think you should be.

 # Model

-{"title": "Bird Feeder Dilemma", "description": "All I wanted was a more pleasant morning breakfast.", "load": "http://insightmaker.com/insight/8872"}
+{"title": "Bird Feeder Dilemma", "description": "All I wanted was a more pleasant morning at breakfast.", "load": "http://insightmaker.com/insight/8872"}

 # End Model